KDE/documentation-docs-kdenlive-org/effects_and_compositions/effects_and_transitions.rst

   * - :ref:`vectorscope`
     - Video Effect
     - Utility
-    - Display 2 color component values in the two dimensial graph (which is called a vectorscope) (avfilter.vectorscope)
+    - Display 2 color component values in the two dimensional graph (which is called a vectorscope) (avfilter.vectorscope)
   * - vertigo
     - Video Effect
     - Motion